10th Anniversary Celebration 12/7/24 Learn More

 Come for the Pumpkins, Stay for the History

-Celebrate fall, family, and heritage at Whitney Plantation’s Art, Body & Soul: Indigo Pumpkin Patch, Saturday, October 18, from 10 a.m. to 3 p.m.
+Celebrate fall, family, and heritage at Whitney Plantation’s Art, Body & Soul: Indigeaux Pumpkin Patch, Saturday, October 18, from 10 a.m. to 3 p.m.

 This is the first-ever event of its kind, inspired by our fall exhibition, Indigeaux: Yes, Spirit.
 I’ll go…, by artist and cultural architect Iya Oriade Queen Leia Lewis.
 Through vibrant textiles and storytelling, Indigeaux reclaims the history of indigo — a crop cultivated here in the 18th century by enslaved Africans with extraordinary skill and artistry.